TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - Server owners can ban you, just like Twitter; Server owners can also block other servers;
 - Migration between servers is an afterthought and can only be accomplished if servers cooperate.
 It doesn't work in an adversarial environment (all followers are lost);
 - There are no clear incentives to run servers, therefore, they tend to be run by enthusiasts and people who want to have their name attached to a cool domain.
 Then, users are subject to the despotism of a single person, which is often worse than that of a big company like Twitter, and they can't migrate out;
-- Since servers tend to be run a
+- Since servers tend to be run amateurishly, they are often abandoned after a while — which is effectively the same as banning everybody;
+- It doesn't make sense to have a ton of servers if updates from every server will have to be painfully pushed (and saved!) to a ton of other servers.
+This point is exacer